 #1 Make Strength and Balance Exercises Part of Your Everyday Routine

 To avoid falling, it’s critical to exercise and stretch, keeping our legs and feet strong and maintaining optimum balance.
 In our last blog, we outlined three easy ways to achieve physical balance.
-You can click here to review those tips.
 As a reminder, always ask your doctor or healthcare provider about the best type of exercise program for you.

 #2 Walk Through Your Home with Fresh Eyes

 An assessment of our homes and some simple changes can go a long way in decreasing our risk for falls.
-Click here for the CDC’s helpful checklist.
+See the CDC’s helpful checklist.

 - Lighting: Is there sufficient, easy-to-access light near your bed, in hallways, and on the way to and in the bathroom?
 Consider light timers, automatic night lights, touch lights, flashlights, and light switches that glow.

 - Floors: Remove or secure rugs that move or curl up.
 Consider non-slip strips or mats in areas that get wet and slippery (such as the bathroom, kitchen, or pet areas).
 Identify thresholds between areas that can be a tripping hazard and consider having them fixed, a threshold transition or safety kit installed, or marking them with bright colors to highlight the danger.

 - Pathways: Keep pathways clear!
 Remove any clutter and items that can become tripping hazards such as: cords, wires, boxes, books, clothes, shoes, bedding, pet bedding, and/or furniture that sticks out.
 Bells can be placed on pets’ collars to help announce when they may be coming near.